Stem Cell Frequently Asked Questions (FAQ)

 What are the problems we have successfully treated?

-Dr. Farjo has personally used stem cell therapy:
+Dr. Farjo has personally used progenitor cell therapy:

 • To treat arthritis of the knee, hip, elbow, ankle, and basilar joint of the thumb